-Narrative Section Guidance Introduction In one paragraph, summarize: $\rangle\rangle\rangle$ the name of the lead applicant organization; the need, problem, or challenge your project will address; the amount of IMLS funds requested and the amount of funds provided as cost share (if required); the names of partner organizations; and the intended project results.
-Project Justification What current, significant need, problem, or challenge does your proposal address, and how was it identified?
-How does this proposed project differ from, complement, build upon, or adapt existing models, standards, theories, scholarship, or practice?
-Who is the target group for your project?
+In one paragraph, summarize:

+- O the name of the lead applicant organization; - O the need, problem, or challenge your project will address; - the amount of IMLS funds requested and the amount of funds provided as cost share (if required); - O the names of partner organizations; and - the intended project results.

+- What current, significant need, problem, or challenge does your proposal address, and how was it identified? - O How does this proposed project differ from, complement, build upon, or adapt existing models, standards, theories, scholarship, or practice? - Who is the target group for your project?
 "Target group" refers to those who will be most immediately and positively affected by your project.
-Identify the number of individuals in the target group or in each target group, if you identify more than one.
-Describe who the ultimate beneficiaries are for this project.
+Identify the number of individuals in the target group or in each target group, if you identify more than one. - Describe who the ultimate beneficiaries are for this project.
 "Beneficiaries" refers to those who are likely to be aided in the long-term by your project.
-They may or may not be the same as your "target group."
-Which program goal and associated objective of the LB21 Program will your project address?
-These additional questions are for Applied Research and Early Career Research proposals only.
-See Guidance for Research Applications .
-What is the relevance of your proposed research for current practice?
-For Early Career Research applicants only: How does this work fit within the Project Director's long- term research agenda?
+They may or may not be the same as your "target group." - Which program objective of the NLG-L Program will your project address?

+This additional question is for Applied Research proposals only.
+See Guidance for Research Applications.

+O What is the relevance of your proposed research for current practice?

+Additional Guidance

+Narrative Section

+Guidance

-Narrative Section Guidance Project Work Plan What specific activities will you carry out and in what sequence? Ē Who will execute each activity?
+- What specific activities will you carry out and in what sequence? - Who will execute each activity?
 Demonstrate that the identified staff, partners, and consultants have the experience and skills necessary to complete the work.
-Ensure all key staff are identified.
-How have you involved stakeholders in the planning and development of the project and how will you incorporate their input throughout the project?
-How will you evaluate your project?
-These additional questions are for Applied Research and Early Career Research proposals only.
-See Guidance for Research Applications .
-What are your research questions, methods, and theoretical framing?
-What type of data will you gather for your research; how will you collect and analyze the data?
-Does your study require Institutional Review Board (IRB) approval?
+Ensure all key staff are identified. - How have you involved stakeholders in the planning and development of the project and how will you incorporate their input throughout the project? - O How will you evaluate your project?

+These additional questions are for Applied Research proposals only.
+See Guidance for Research Applications.

+- What are your research questions, methods, and theoretical framing? - What type of data will you gather for your research; how will you collect and analyze the data? - O Does your study require Institutional Review Board (IRB) approval?
 If so, what steps have you taken to secure IRB approval?

-Diversity Plan (optional) How will you include a diversity of perspectives and practices in the project?
-How will the relevant participants and communities be involved in defining the needs, problems, or challenges and creating and implementing the project?
-How will the project strengthen a commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals?
+- O How will you include a diversity of perspectives and practices in the project? - O How will the relevant participants and communities be involved in defining the needs, problems, or challenges and creating and implementing the project? - How will the project strengthen a commitment to diversity, equity, and inclusion practices?

 Note: Any activities referenced in the Diversity Plan should also be described in the project Narrative.

+Project Results

-Narrative Section Guidance Project Results What are your project's intended results, and how will they address the need, problem, or challenge you have identified?
-How will you ensure project deliverables are readily adaptable, generalizable, and usable by other institutions and communities?
-What are your plans to disseminate your project findings and deliverables, including but not limited to reaching your target groups and ultimate beneficiaries?
-How will you sustain the benefits of your project beyond the conclusion of the period of performance?
-This additional question is for Applied Research and Early Career Research proposals only.
-See Guidance for Research Applications .
-O How will the research methods design produce generalizable results that could advance professional practice?
+- What are your project's intended results, and how will they address the need, problem, or challenge you have identified? - O How will you ensure project deliverables are readily adaptable, generalizable, and usable by other institutions and communities? - What are your plans to disseminate your project findings and deliverables, including but not limited to reaching your target groups and ultimate beneficiaries? - O How will you sustain the benefits of your project beyond the conclusion of the period of performance?

+This additional question is for Applied Research proposals only.
+See Guidance for Research Applications.

+How will the research methods design produce generalizable results that could advance professional practice?